wata727/pahout/README.md

 You can set whether to ignore the vendor directory.

 Note: The vendor directory is ignored by default.
-Generally, you do not need to check the vendor directory.
+Generally, you don't need to check the vendor directory.

 ### Format